 About Eleni Hasaki

 She has been invited to lecture at several institutions both nationally and internationally, most recently at Oxford University (England).
 She has served on international conference review boards and as a reviewer on grant and fellowship committees for major organizations, including Fulbright Foundation, National Endowment for the Humanities, American Association of University Women , and the Archaeological Institute of America.
-She currently serves as the President of the Tucson Society of the Archaeological Institute of America, and she has served as the Vice-President of the Tucson Hellenic Cultural Foundation.
+She just finished her six-year term as the President of the Tucson Society of the Archaeological Institute of America, and she has previously served as the Vice-President of the Tucson Hellenic Cultural Foundation.

-(2016) Hasaki, E, and C. Raptis, 2016.
-Roman and Byzantine Ceramic Kilns in Greece (1st-15th c.)Continuities and Changes in Kiln Typology and Spatial Organization of Production, N. Cucuzza, B.M.
+(2016) Roman and Byzantine Ceramic Kilns in Greece (1st-15th c.)Continuities and Changes in Kiln Typology and Spatial Organization of Production.
+In.
+N. Cucuzza, B.M.
 Giannattasio and S. Pallecchi (eds), Archeologia delle produzioni ceramiche nel mondo antico: spazi, prodotti, strumenti e tecniche.
-Atti del Convegno (Genova, 1-2 Decembre 2014), Ariccia, pp. 209-229.
+Atti del Convegno (Genova, 1-2 Decembre 2014), Ariccia, pp. 209-229 (with C. Raptis)

 (2014) "An Archaeomagnetic and Archaeological Approach to Hellenistic-Early Roman Ceramic Workshops in Greece: A Contribution to Dating," Special Issue of Radiocarbon Journal (with D. Kondopoulou, I. Zananiri, C. Rathossi, V. Spatharas)